jackowaya/GBBO-Fantasy/README.md

 | +1 | Extra point if captain places in top three. |
 | +2 | Handshake from Paul, extra point if handshake occurs during bread week. |
 | -2 | Soggy Bottom! |
+We do not score confsessional interviews in the Technical Challenge round because we feel it is already worth enough points.

 ### Showstopper Challenge
 | Points | Description |